Standard Operating Procedures

 Emergency response flow chart

-Emergency response flow chart starts with the incident at the top, then flows to initial responders inform emergency.
-Next it flows to the question: Is there imminent danger for employees or assets?
-If no, emergency team puts response teams on standby.
-If yes, emergency team initiates response and puts response teams on standby, then emergency team takes emergency action (evacuation, shelter-in-place, etc.).
-Both lead to the same next question: Should emergency team declare a disaster?
-If no, return to normal operations.
-If yes, emergency team activates response teams, then response teams carry out recovery and return-to normal steps.
-The sources is KingsBridge BCP.
+Emergency response flow chart starts with Incident, then flows to initial responders, then to is there imminent danger for employees or assets?
+If No, emergency team puts response teams on standby.
+If Yes, emergency team initiates response and puts response team on standby and emergency team takes emergency action (evacuation, shelter in place, etc.).
+The next question is Should emergency team declare a disaster?
+If No, return to normal operations.
+If Yes, emergency team activates response teams and response teams carry out recovery and return to normal steps.

 Once you have your SOPs in place, schedule regular updates to include new information or changes in your processes.
 Even though they may take some time upfront, SOPs will save you time and mental energy over the long run.
 Effective SOPs can make your business run more smoothly and give you time to focus on what matters to you most: helping your clients reach their financial goals.